YMind-ai/papers-on-AI-LLMs-neuroscience-BCIs/README.md

-# papers-on-AI-neuroscience-BCIs
+# papers-on-AI-neuroscience-BCIs*
 This repository is a collection of SOTA research papers on AI, neuroscience &amp; BLIs that influence the development of [Y](https://ymind.ai).
-Unless otherwise stated, Y has no affiliation with the authors or organizations behind the papers.

 This collection is updated regularly.